zhelgadis/Epic.NET/_posts/2011-10-10-slides-ddd-day.markdown

 During the session I omitted most of Epic's patterns as they are already documented in the [manual][manual].

-Morover I've integrated the feedbacks I recieved via mail (and I tried to clarify what the audience asked).
+Moreover I've integrated the feedbacks I recieved via mail (and I tried to clarify a bit what the audience asked).

-They are not modern [BBP][bbp] slides, but they serve the purpose to spread my experience in DDD as much as possible.
+They are not modern [BBP][bbp] slides, but they serve the purpose to describe my experience in DDD as much as possible.

 Please help me to make them better!